Simon9511/PHBS_BlockChain_2018/README.md

 ## 2.3 ADX timing strategy construction
 ### 2.3.1 Strategy core idea
 According to the above mentioned repeatedly, the ADX indicator can judge the significant trend very well.
 Therefore, when constructing an investment strategy, we first judge whether the current market is in a trend based on the value of the ADX.
 When ADX is greater than a certain threshold, we believe that it is currently in a trend situation and make the next decision.
 When the market is in a trend situation, we can judge whether the current stock price is in a rising trend or a downward trend based on the current stock price and the stock price comparison in the previous period.

 ### 2.3.2 Strategy details
-In this strategy, we need to complete two judgments: buy judgment and sell judgment.
+In this strategy, we need to complete two judgments: __buy judgment__ and __sell judgment__.
 When the market conditions meet the buying criteria, we buy the target and continue to hold it.
 When the market conditions touch the selling criteria, we sell the portfolio and obtain the profit.
 The strategy is as follows:
-- When the ADX value is greater than 35, and the stock price is greater than the stock price before 30 days, we buy the target.
+__- When the ADX value is greater than 35, and the stock price is greater than the stock price before 30 days, we buy the target.
 - When the stock price decreased by 10% compared to the price of a month ago, or the max drawdown of recent one month is more than 15%, the sell out operation will be carried out.
-Otherwise we will always hold the position.<br>
+Otherwise we will always hold the position.<br>__

 The opening criteria of this strategy are very strict.
 When ADX is greater than 35 and the stock price is rising, we believe that the significant uptrend is already determined.
 It is precisely because our opening criteria are very strict, unless there are special circumstances, we will always keep the investment target.
 We only close the position when the net value of the stock falls below the stop loss line we set.

 ## 2.4 Strategy performance
 ### 2.4.1 Shanghai Composite Index
 First, we perform back test on the Shanghai Composite Index.
 The time period for the backtesting is from 2005 to 2018.
 Because this time period includes various market conditions such as bear market, bull market and shock market, the back test results are more persuative.<br>